carmen-timpau/BBO-Capstone-Project/README.md

 **Project Description:**

-Black-Box Optimisation (BBO) capstone project, in active development as part of the 6-month Professional Certification in Machine Learning & AI programme at Imperial College London.
+Black-Box Optimisation (BBO) capstone project

 **Project Status:**

-Project currently in development
+The project is in active development as part of the 6-month Professional Certification in Machine Learning & AI joint programme at Imperial College London.

-**Contact Details:**
+**Developer Contact Details:**

-Carmen-Mihaela Timpau, carmen.timpau21@alumni.imperial.ac.uk, Imperial College London.
+Carmen-Mihaela Timpau, carmen.timpau21@alumni.imperial.ac.uk, Imperial College London, London, United Kingdom.

+_Please do get in touch if you have any questions or want to discuss this project._